 Where To Stay In Beyoğlu

-Beyoğlu is a large district that includes the Taksim area and extends down toward places like Galata and Karaköy.
+Beyoğlu is a large district that includes the Taksim area and extends south toward Galata and Karaköy.
 There are equal pros and cons to staying in Beyoğlu as there are in Sultanahmet, and again, it depends on what type of holiday you’re looking for.

 Taksim itself is very busy.
 You may never have seen crowds like this when you stand at the top of İstiklal Street and look down.
 It can be crazy busy, especially at weekends.
 However, it’s busy for a reason.